yohman/up206a/README.md

         *   Join two datasets, visualize the results
         *   Create 3 or more maps

 ### Week 8(11/23): Advanced methods in spatial analysis

 *   Content TBD and subject to student demand.
 Proposed topics:
     *   Network analysis
 *   Hands on
     *   TBD

 ### Week 9: Spatial Data Science: R to the “r”escue

 *   Alternatives to Spatial Data Science: Using R
 *   Special topics: Spatial narratives through social media
 *   Hands on
     *   R Studio goes spatial

 ### Week 10: Final Project Preparation

+*   Review of libraries, techniques, and outcomes covered in the course
 *   Publishing your work
 *   Final project guidelines review

 ## Resources:

 *   [gboeing/ppd534: USC PPD534: Data, Evidence, and Communication for the Public Good](https://github.com/gboeing/ppd534)
     *   University of Southern California